GoogleCloudPlatform/click-to-deploy/k8s/memcached/README.md

 kubectl scale statefulsets "$APP_INSTANCE_NAME-memcached" --namespace "$NAMESPACE" --replicas=<new-replicas>
 ```

-where `<new_replicas>` defines the number of replicas.
+where `<new_replicas>` defines the new desired number.

 # Backup and Restore

 There is no need to backup Memcached application - it's due to the nature of Memcached which serves as internal application cache and is updated by application in a dynamic way.

 # Update